eddpeterson/authenticationChallenge/README.md

-*   TODO: 05.
-Allow user to sign in with multiple authentications at the same time using Devise and Omniauth
+*   05. Allow user to sign in with multiple authentications at the same time using Devise and Omniauth

+    >You need to modify simple_omniauth/config/initializer/omniauth.rb file with valid twitter key/secret

-    First add devise gem, run `rails generate devise:install` and `rails generate devise user` and `rake db:migrate`
+    When creating such a solution first add devise gem, run `rails generate devise:install` and `rails generate devise user` and `rake db:migrate`

     >http://railscasts.com/episodes/235-omniauth-part-1